 10. Brazil has the most sizeable Italian, Japanese, and Arab diaspora communities in the world.
 Legend has it that the Brazilian passport is the “fraudsters’ favorite” because anyone could pass off as a Brazilian.
 While it’s not really the most expensive passport on the black market, it was indeed North Korean dictators Kim Jong-un and Kim Jong-il’s ID of choice to travel freely across Europe…

 11. Despite changing trends, it has the largest number of Catholics on the planet.
 Protestants and particularly evangelicals have gained a lot of ground in the past 30 years and could turn into the majority by 2040.
 Still, as of 2021 more than 120 million Brazilians identify as Roman Catholics.

 12. There are 107 uncontacted tribes living in the Brazilian Amazon.
 Whereas some are apparently aware there’s “something else” out there due to sporadic accidental contacts, they don’t seem much interested in “us”.
 The Brazilian government’s policy in the last few decades has been to map these tribes from a distance and respect their right to living isolated.

 Facts about the geography of Brazil

 13. Brazil is one of 17 megadiverse nations.
-Encompassing rainforests, mangroves, prairies, savannahs, wetlands, mountains, and canyons, each with specific flora and fauna, Brazil’s landscape is truly one-of-a-kind.
+Encompassing rainforests, mangroves, prairies, savannas, wetlands, mountains, and canyons, each with specific flora and fauna, Brazil’s landscape is truly one-of-a-kind.

 14. Its population is heavily concentrated on the coast.
 The country’s historic role as an exporter of raw materials, as well as the chain of mountains and thick rainforests separating the coast from the countryside, has traditionally given Brazilians little incentive to move westwards.
 The last 60 years have witnessed changing patterns, but about a quarter of the entire population still lives on a tiny seaside strip.